 Policyholders are typically permitted penalty free withdrawals up to 10% of the contract value in each year after the first year, subject to limitations.
 Withdrawals in excess of allowable penalty-free amounts are assessed a surrender charge during a penalty period which ranges from 1 to 10 years for fixed index annuities and 5 to 15 years for fixed rate annuities from the date the policy is issued.
 This surrender charge initially ranges from 0.9% to 9% for fixed index annuities and 1% to 7% for fixed rate annuities of the contract value and generally decreases by approximately one half to two percentage points per year during the surrender charge period.
 For certain policies, the premium bonus is considered in the establishment of the surrender charge percentages.
 For other policies, there is a vesting schedule ranging from 10 to 14 years that applies to the premium bonus and any interest earned on that premium bonus.
-Surrender charges and bonus vesting are set at levels aimed at protecting us from loss on early terminations and reducing the likelihood of policyholders terminating their policies during periods of increasing interest rates.
-This practice enhances our ability to maintain profitability on such policies.
+Surrender charges and bonus vesting are set at levels aimed at protecting us from loss on early terminations and reducing the likelihood of policyholders terminating their policies.
 Policyholders may elect to take the proceeds of the annuity either in a single payment or in a series of payments for life, for a fixed number of years or a combination of these payment options.
 Information on surrender charge protection and net account values is as follows:

 For the Y For the Year Ended December 31,

-2017 2017 2016
+2017 2016 2015

-(do llars in thousan ds)
+(do ds)

-Annuity Surrender Charges: \$ 2,666 \$ 1,295 \$ 603 3
+Annuity Surrender Charges: \$ 2,666 \$ 1,295 \$ 603

-Average years at issue 8 7 7 7
+Average years at issue 8 7 7

-Average years remaining 4 2 1 1
+Average years remaining 4 2 1

-Average surrender charge percentage remaining 4.42% 2.59% 1.32 2%
+Average surrender charge percentage remaining 4.42% 2.59% 1.32%

-Annuity Account Value (net of coinsurance) \$60,257 \$49,931 \$45,498 3
+Annuity Account Value (net of coinsurance) \$60,257 \$49,931 \$45,498